shopware5/devdocs/source/developers-guide/backend-components/associations/index.md

 * Defining the category view
 * Defining where the category view should be displayed

 First, the product model will be extended with the category association.
-In the same move, you should create the category model in `SwagProduct/Views/backend/swag_product/model/category.js`:
+At the same time, you should create the category model in `SwagProduct/Views/backend/swag_product/model/category.js`:

 **SwagProduct/Views/backend/swag_product/model/product.js**
 ```php